jhuintprog/spring2020/finproj/index.md

 However: because C++ is a memory-unsafe language (memory bugs can corrupt the program state), test function executions are not truly independent of each other, and a bug triggered by an earlier test function can affect the results of a later test function.
 For that reason, using a command line argument to specify a specific test function ensures the most accurate execution for that test function.

+### Sharing unit tests

+We would like everyone in the course to contribute to a public collection of unit tests!
+This should help everyone complete the project: your group can benefit from unit tests written by other groups, and other groups can benefit from unit tests written by your group.

+We have created a public Github repository containing the public tests: <https://github.com/jhuintprog/finproj-tests>

+Initially, they will be the same as what is included in the project starter code.
+The repository's README.md file has instructions on how to contribute to the public unit tests.

 ### Driver program

 The driver program should be called with a single game file as a command line argument, and allow the user to play the game, using an instance of `TextUI` as the `UI` object.